intuit/costBuddy/README.md

 	   3. aws lambda invoke --function-name arn:aws:lambda:us-west-2:xxxxxxxxxx:function:cost_buddy_budget  --region=us-west-2 --profile=<your aws profile> /tmp/lambda.log

    ```
-8. Wait for 5-8 minutes before proceeding further.
-It will take few minutes for the application to come online.
-After 5-8 minutes, verify the readiness of the metrics system by following the 'Step 1' specified in the Terraform output.
+8. Wait for few minutes before proceeding further for the application to come online.
+   Verify the readiness of the metrics system by following the 'Step 1' specified in the Terraform output.
 Load the Grafana URL in a browser.
 Live Grafana UI ensures the system is ready to accept and visualize metrics.
    ```bash
    terraform output
    ```
 >  1.Verify the readiness of metrics system by accessing Grafana UI: http://xx.xx.xx.xx/login or http://<www_domain_name>.<costbuddy_zone_name>/login.

-Grafana default Credentials: default credentials are  "admin/password"
+Grafana default Credentials: default credentials are  **"admin/password"**

 9. Setup is complete here.
 Now costBuddy will run at 23:30PM UTC every day to generate data and populate Grafana.
 If you want to see the data immediatly, you can run costBuddy manually for one time to generate data by executing step 2 `costbuddy-state-function` and step 3 `cost_buddy_budget ` as given in the terraform output.

    ```bash
    terraform output
    ```
+    On sucessful execution of step 2 and step 3, Grafana dashbaords will render the graphs under "Grafana" >> "Home" >> "Dashboards"

     Note :
        1. Sometimes `cost_buddy_budget` lambda may fail to execute because EC2 instances provisioning is still in progress in the AWS account.
 You can re-run lambda again if it fails.